 Setting up a TV to receive a wireless HDMI signal is easy to do with the right device.

 Some people may get less than desirable results depending on how many other signals are in the air.

-A clear line-of-sight will also greatly help a good signal transmit to the TV.
+A clear line of sight will also greatly help a good signal transmission to the TV.

 Beware of the differences between the 2.4GHz and 5Ghz frequencies.

 The 2.4GHz band can send a signal much better compared to 5Ghz but has become overcrowded.

 If you live outside a city, 2.4GHz would be a good option.

 If you live in a city with many wireless signals, the newer 5Ghz band will likely be better.

 Be sure to read reviews on any device to be sure it fits your environment.